arrowsjs/arrows/README.md

 #### Seq

-The sequencing combinator will use the output of one arrow as the input of another.
+The Seq combinator will use the output of one arrow as the input of another.
 Many arrows can be sequenced together at once.
 If one arrow in the chain is asynchronous, the execution of the chain will block.

 ```javascript
 Arrow.seq([arrow1, arrow2, arrow3]); // Pass arrow1's output to arrow2,